 Search Optimization For B2B Video

-- Create video content that addresses common concerns and problems your B2B customers/clients are facing.
+- Create video content that addresses common problems your B2B customers/clients are facing.
 Establish which terms they will likely be searching for to get answers and include them in your creative.

 - YouTube subtitles and/or closed captions create a searchable text version of your video so everything said in the videos becomes searchable.